grimmlab/easyPheno/docs/source/install.rst

 Your setup is finished!
 Go to :ref:`HowTo: Run easyPheno using Docker` to see how you can now use easyPheno!

-A walkthrough of this whole setup using easyPheno with Docker can be found in this video:
+A video guide on how to set up easyPheno using Docker can be found here:

 .. youtube:: jZ6hZNMa-TE